cephascard0207/LendAPaw_app/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a custom license.
+License File will soon been released! - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments